 "How did your cast mates feel about this relationship when you broke the news to them?"

-"They have been nothing but supportive of me and Drake."
+"They have been nothing but supportive of me and Brandon."

 "Any words of advice to other closeted gays and lesbians?"

 "I'm hardly one to spread words of wisdom.
 I did what I thought I had to do and was right for me at the time.
 If I can say anything then it would be to trust yourself and do what you feel in your heart is right for you.
 If that means coming out, then do it, but only if if feels right and that you feel safe and comfortable in doing it."

 "That was the easy part," Chip said.
 He noticed that Brandon wasn't joining in on the playful banter.
 "Baby, are you okay?" he asked Brandon.

 "Yeah," Brandon replied.
 "I'll be glad when all of this is over and done with."

 "And it will be, Baby.
 I promise," Chip said, giving Brandon a deep passionate kiss on the lips.

 "Okay," Larry said, laughing.
 "You two need to go get a room."

 "We've got one, thank you very much.
 Besides, Larry, you're just jealous 'cause Linda isn't here," Brandon snickered.

 "Yeah, right," Larry said as he threw a pillow at the couple.
 The two of them both ducked, causing the pillow to hit Patrick in the face.